ISO Certification Process Procedure of QRA Certification:

 5.5 Audit shall begin with an opening meeting followed by a site visit.
-If the audit is for more than one calendar day duration, a meeting shall be conducted to apprise the client on findings of the day including any non- conformities, progress of audit, any problem faced and modification to the audit plan, if required
+If the audit is for more than one calendar day duration, a meeting shall be conducted to appraise the client on findings of the day including any non- conformities, the progress of audit, any problem faced and modification to the audit plan, if required

-5.6 Before meeting the client/ closing meeting, the team leader shall have a meeting with the team members who will exchange findings and review the audit progress and system implementation status till that time.
+5.6 Before meeting the client/ closing meeting, the team leader shall have a meeting with the team members who will exchange findings and review the audit progress and system implementation status until that time.

 5.9 It is the responsibility of the team leader to ensure that the audit is completed for areas/ processes by the team and all requirements are covered and that the team members have provided necessary inputs to him for completing the report.

-5.10 If audit is to be conducted in a language not known by any team member including team leader, a suitable interpreter should be arranged, ensuring impartiality.
+5.10 If the audit is to be conducted in a language not known by any team member including team leader, a suitable interpreter should be arranged, ensuring impartiality.

-5.11 If any non- conformity is identified, the auditor shall explain the same to auditee to his satisfaction.
+5.11 If any non- conformity is identified, the auditor shall explain the same to the auditee to his satisfaction.
 In case of a Major non- conformity, the team leader shall be informed who will inform the management about the same and give them option either to terminate further audit or to continue.